Grace Changes Everything.

 I’ve never had a vision of God.

-My spiritual testimony involves a gradual realization that living life with, and for, the Lord is my purpose.
+My spiritual testimony involves a gradual realization that my purpose is to live life with and for the Lord.

 At times, I’m terribly insecure in my faith.
 I wonder if my fumbling towards God even matters.
 I sometimes wish I had the big “A-HA” or a miraculous transformation because then I would know – without any doubt, that I matter to Him.